 We or our partners may experience delays in clinical trials of drug candidates.
-We currently have several ongoing clinical studies for NKTR-181 in patients with chronic lower back pain and initiated a Phase 1/2 clinical study for NKTR-214 in December 2015.
-In addition, our collaboration partners have several ongoing Phase 3 clinical programs including Baxalta for ADYNOVATE[®] (previously referred to as BAX 855) in the EU, Bayer for Amikacin Inhale and CIPRO Inhale, and Ophthotech for Fovista[®].
+We have ongoing trials evaluating NKTR-214 including a trial evaluating NKTR-214 as a potential combination treatment with BMS's Opdivo® (nivolumab) as well as other ongoing and planned combination trials.
+We also have an ongoing Phase 1 dose-escalation study for NKTR-358 under our collaboration with Lilly, including an on-going dose-finding trial of NKTR-358 to evaluate single-ascending doses of NKTR-358 in healthy subjects, and a multiple-ascending dose trial expected to be initiated in the first half of 2018 to evaluate NKTR-358 in patients with systemic lupus erythematosus.
 We also have ongoing trials with our partners for the following: Halozyme has trials in Pancreatic, Non-Small Cell Lung Cancer and other multiple tumor types in Phase 1, 2, and 3 development.
 These and other clinical studies may not begin on time, enroll a sufficient number of patients or be completed on schedule, if at all.
 Clinical trials for any of our product candidates could be delayed for a variety of reasons, including:

-- delays in obtaining regulatory authorization to commence a clinical study; - delays in reaching agreement with applicable regulatory authorities on a clinical study design; - imposition of a clinical hold by the FDA or other health authorities, which may occur at any time including after any inspection of clinical trial operations or trial sites; - suspension or termination of a clinical study by us, our partners, the FDA or foreign regulatory authorities due to adverse side effects of a drug on subjects in the trial; - delays in recruiting suitable patients to participate in a trial; - delays in having patients complete participation in a trial or return for post-treatment follow-up; - clinical sites dropping out of a trial to the detriment of enrollment rates; - delays in manufacturing and delivery of sufficient supply of clinical trial materials; and - changes in regulatory authorities policies or guidance applicable to our drug candidates.
+- delays in obtaining regulatory authorization to commence a clinical study; - delays in reaching agreement with applicable regulatory authorities on a clinical study design; - imposition of a clinical hold by the FDA or other health authorities, which may occur at any time including after any inspection of clinical trial operations or trial sites;

+- suspension or termination of a clinical study by us, our partners, the FDA or foreign regulatory authorities due to adverse side effects of a drug on subjects in the trial; - delays in recruiting suitable patients to participate in a trial; - delays in having patients complete participation in a trial or return for post-treatment follow-up; - clinical sites dropping out of a trial to the detriment of enrollment rates; - delays in manufacturing and delivery of sufficient supply of clinical trial materials; and - changes in regulatory authorities policies or guidance applicable to our drug candidates.